JuliaConcurrent/Atomix.jl/README.md

 # AtomicArrays

-AtomicArrays.jl have `@atomic`, `@atomicswap`, and `@atomicreplace` that are superset of the macros in Base.jl.
+AtomicArrays.jl implements `@atomic`, `@atomicswap`, and `@atomicreplace` that are superset of the macros in Base.jl.
 In addition to atomic operations on the fields, they support atomic operations on array elements.

 ```julia